hands-on-scala/hands-on-scala.github.io/content/post/enums.md

 # Enumerations - what are they for?

-Generally in programming, enumerations, or for short, enums, are a easy means to create a very simple model within our code, for . representing a type with a limited set of possible values with readable names.
+Generally in programming, enumerations (a.k.a. enums) are light-weight means to create a very simple model within our code, for representing a custom type with a limited set of possible values with readable names.
-This description might sound a bit too abstract, so let's see two examples instead.
+This description might sound a bit too abstract, so let's see an example instead.

 ## Example: days of week

-Let's introduce an enum for tha days of week.
+Let's introduce an enum for representing the days of week.
-In Scala, you have to create an "object" for this, which needs to extend Scala's Enumeration trait (more about objects and traits later...).
+In Scala, you have to create an _object_ for this, which needs to extend Scala's _Enumeration_ trait (we'll learn more about objects and traits later).

 {{< highlight scala >}}
 object DayOfWeek extends Enumeration {